Tonight's Dancing On Ice line up and music revealed

-Here are tonight's Dancing On Ice 2020 line up of contestants and the music they'll be skating to.
+Here are this evening's Dancing On Ice 2020 line up of contestants and the music they'll be skating to.

-Dancing On Ice continues with its brand new series this Sunday evening, as all of the remaining celebrities skate together once more.
+Dancing On Ice continues with its brand new series on Sunday evening, as all of the remaining celebrities skate together once more.

-Legendary skating duo Jayne Torvill and Christopher Dean will be reunited with original hosts Phillip Schofield and Holly Willoughby on the show that sees celebrity skaters take to the ice in a bid to dance and dazzle their way to glory.
+Legendary skating duo Jayne Torvill and Christopher Dean are reunited with original hosts Phillip Schofield and Holly Willoughby on the show that sees celebrity skaters take to the ice in a bid to dance and dazzle their way to glory.

-Torvill and Dean will both sit on a revamped ice panel alongside Ashley Banjo and newcomer John Barrowman.

-10 celebrity contestants remain and tonight they'll be dancing a brand new routine together with their professional partners.
+Making up the judging panel are ice dancing superstars Torvill and Dean alongside John Barrowman and Ashley Banjo.

+This week is a special Fairytale themed show with seven celebs performing after Caprice Bourret dramatically QUIT the series while illness has forced Libby Clegg to miss the show

 Lisa George and Tom Naylor

-Delilah - Tom Jones - Buy/Stream via - Amazon Music - iTunes/Apple Music
+It's Oh So Quiet - Björk - Buy/Stream via - Amazon Music - iTunes/Apple Music

 Ben Hanlin and Carlotta Edwards

-Star Girl - McFly - Buy/Stream via - Amazon Music - iTunes/Apple Music
+Hung Up - Madonna - Buy/Stream via - Amazon Music - iTunes/Apple Music

 Joe Swash and Alex Murphy*

-Nice To Meet Ya - Niall Horan - Buy/Stream via - Amazon Music - iTunes/Apple Music
+Hero - Enrique Iglesias - Buy/Stream via - Amazon Music - iTunes/Apple Music

 Ian ‘H’ Watkins and Matt Evers

-I Don't Feel Like Dancin' - Scissor Sisters - Buy/Stream via - Amazon Music - iTunes/Apple Music
+One Day I'll Fly Away - Randy Crawford - Buy/Stream via - Amazon Music - iTunes/Apple Music

 Perri Kiely and Vanessa Bauer

-Mickey - Toni Basil - Buy/Stream via - Amazon Music - iTunes/Apple Music
+Stone Cold - Demi Lovato - Buy/Stream via - Amazon Music - iTunes/Apple Music

 Maura Higgins and Alexander Demetriou

-Say You Love Me - Jessie Ware - Buy/Stream via - Amazon Music - iTunes/Apple Music
+She Wolf - Shakira - Buy/Stream via - Amazon Music - iTunes/Apple Music

 Kevin Kilbane and Brianne Delcourt

+Abracadabra - Steve Miller Band - Buy/Stream via - Amazon Music - iTunes/Apple Music

-Should I Stay Or Should I Go - The Clash - Buy/Stream via - Amazon Music - iTunes/Apple Music
+Castles - Freya Ridings - Buy/Stream via - Amazon Music - iTunes/Apple Music

-Your Song - Elton John - Buy/Stream via - Amazon Music - iTunes/Apple Music
+Rescue Me - Fontella Bass - Buy/Stream via - Amazon Music - iTunes/Apple Music

-* Due to injury, Alex will replace Joe's pro partner Alexandra Schauman for this week's performance.
+* Due to injury, Alex will again replace Joe's pro partner Alexandra Schauman for this week's performance.

 At the end of each routine the judges will award their marks and scores out of 10 before viewers can vote for their favourite.